-All fees on a class schedule must be paid in full by the fee payment date or enrollment in every course on the schedule will be canceled.
+All fees on a class schedule must be paid in full by the fee payment date.
 Payment may be made by cash, check, American Express, Discover, VISA, MasterCard, or approved financial aid.
 If a change in the student's enrollment status results in loss of anticipated financial aid, the obligation for payment of fees remains the student's responsibility.

-Application Fee / Cost Per Credit Hour
+Matriculation Fee / Cost Per Credit Hour